NOLAI/libpep/README.md

 ## API

-We offer APIs at different abstraction levels.
+We offer APIs at different abstraction levels (that are not-so-coincidentally organized alphabetically in modules):

-0. The `arithmetic` module (internal API) offers the basic arithmetic operations on scalars and group elements and the `elgamal` module offers the ElGamal encryption and decryption operations.
+1. The `arithmetic` module offers basic arithmetic operations on scalars and group elements.
-1. The `primitives` module implements the basic PEP operations such as `rekey`, `reshuffle`, and `rerandomize` and the extended `rekey2` and `reshuffle2` variants, as well as a combined `rsk` and `rsk2` operation.
+2. The `base` module provides ElGamal encryption/decryption and implements the core PEP operations such as `rekey`, `reshuffle`, and `rerandomize`, as well as their extended `rekey2`, `reshuffle2`, `rsk`, and `rsk2` variants.
-2. The `high_level` module offer a more user-friendly API with many high level data types such as `Pseudonyms` and `Attributes`.
+3. The `core` module offers a user-friendly API with data types such as `Pseudonym` and `Attribute`, key management, and transcryption operations for pseudonymization and rekeying.
-3. The `distributed` module additionally provides a high-level API for distributed scenarios, where multiple servers are involved in the rekeying and reshuffling operations and keys are derived from multiple master keys.
+4. The `distributed` module provides an API for distributed n-PEP scenarios, where multiple servers are involved in the rekeying and reshuffling operations and keys are derived from multiple blinded master keys.

 Depending on the use case, you can choose the appropriate level of abstraction.